Evlers/rt-thread_wifi-host-driver/README.md

-      Select HOST_WAKE_IRQ event type (falling)  --->   # Select the edge of Wake up host (2)   Set the interrput priority for HOST_WAKE_IRQ pin  # Set the external interrupt priority [ ]   Using thread initialization                       # Create a thread to initialize the driver (500) Set the waiting time for mmcsd card scanning      # Set the waiting time for the mmcsd driver to scan cards
+      Select HOST_WAKE_IRQ event type (falling)  --->   # Select the edge of Wake up host (2)   Set the interrput priority for HOST_WAKE_IRQ pin  # Set the external interrupt priority [ ]   Using thread initialization                       # Create a thread to initialize the driver (500) Set the waiting time for mmcsd card scanning      # Set the waiting time for the scan cards
 ```

 ### Resource download